Suarez, Messi keep Barca on Madrid’s tail

 Victory eased a growing sense of unease around the Camp Nou this week with divisions between the squad and the club’s board over ongoing talks to extend Messi’s contract beyond 2018.

-Suarez criticized Barca CEO’s Oscar Grau’s claims that the club must show financial “common sense” in negotiating the Argentine’s new deal, that looks set to make him the world’s highest paid player.
+Suarez criticised Barca CEO’s Oscar Grau’s claims that the club must show financial “common sense” in negotiating the Argentine’s new deal, that looks set to make him the world’s highest paid player.

 Meanwhile, on Friday, Pere Gratacos was sacked from his role as Barca’s director of institutional relations with the Spanish football federation for claiming Messi “wouldn’t be as good” without the help of his star teammates.

+“Renewing Messi’s contract is indispensable to our club,” Bartomeu told Catalan TV station TV3

 “I always say to Barca fans to be calm.
-I am personally handling Leo’s renewal,” said Barca president Josep Maria Bartomeu.
+I am personally handling Leo’s renewal.

 “I have spoken a bit with his team.
 We will speak when there is news to give.
 For now things simply have to run their course.”